apache/metron/bundles-lib/README.md

 than one dependency is specified that is of type `bundle`, then the bundles-maven-plugin will error.
-If BUNDLE A adds a dependency on BUNDLE B, this will *not* result in BUNDLE B packaging all of the components of BUNDLE A. Rather, this will add a `Bundle-Dependency-Id` element to the `MANIFEST.MF` file of BUNDLE A. This will result in setting the ClassLoader of BUNDLE B as the Parent ClassLoader of BUNDLE A. In this case,
+If BUNDLE A adds a dependency on BUNDLE B, this will *not* result in BUNDLE A packaging all of the components of BUNDLE B. Rather, this will add a `Bundle-Dependency-Id` element to the `MANIFEST.MF` file of BUNDLE A. This will result in setting the ClassLoader of BUNDLE B as the Parent ClassLoader of BUNDLE A. In this case,